ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-We **RECOMMEND** you put a reasonable amount effort into the content of the `remarks.md` file: it is a required for for a reason.  :-)
+We **RECOMMEND** you put a reasonable amount effort into the content of the `remarks.md` file: it is a required for a reason.  :-)
 </p>